ewibowo/aws-lab/docs/asa.rst

 Initial topology:

 * The primary elastic network interface (MGMT ENI) is mapped to the management interface (Management0/0).
-* Bastion host is deployed in a public subnet to be used for accessing the ASA management interface which is deployed in a private subnet via Local router.
+* Bastion host is deployed in a public subnet to be used for accessing the ASA management interface which is deployed in a private subnet.
-* Route entry to any IPv4 destination (0.0.0.0/0) with IGW (Internet Gateway) as a target is added into Outside route table to provide Internet access to the Windows bastion host.
+* Route entry to any IPv4 destination (0.0.0.0/0) with IGW (Internet Gateway) as a target is added into Outside route table to provide Internet access to the Bastion host.

 .. image:: ASAv-initial-topology.png
    :width: 600px